pineal/Model_Predictive_Controller/README.md

 ---

 ## Compile
 This project could be compile build and run well on Linux(ubuntu) by following instructions provided.
-However failed to do that on my MAC OS X due to some libary problems.

 ## The Model
 For the car with a state vector S = $(x, y, \psi, v)$.
 The kinematic model can be expressed as following equations: